Luke-zm/DSI_Proj/project_2/README.md

 ---
 ## Data
-This is [data](./datasets/) that contains the data dictionary, and all datasets and results.
+This is [data folder](./datasets/) that contains the data dictionary, and all datasets and results.

 ---
 ## Results and Conclusions